michaelpatrickpurcell/balloon-spectacular/README.md

 ## Set Up
   1. If you are playing a competitive game, deal one colour card at random to each player.
 Your colour card will determine the colour of balloons with which you are _affiliated_.
 Do not reveal this card to the other players until the end of the game.
 If you are playing a cooperative game, then you should skip this step.
      - Each regular balloon card is affiliated with two of the five possible colours.
 The colours that a balloon card is affiliated with are the colours of the envelope of the balloon depicted on that card.
 Special shape cards are not affiliated with any colour.
   2. Set one truck card aside.
 Place the remaining truck cards in a single row below the left-hand side of the game board.
 These truck cards comprise the _launch zone_.
+The rightmost truck card in the launch zone is called the _lead truck_.
   3. Place the truck card that you set aside in the previous set below the middle of the launch zone.
 This truck card is the _safety vehicle_.
   3. Collect the regular balloon cards and special shape cards that you will use during your game (see Components above for details).
 These cards will comprise the _balloon deck_.
   4. If you are playing a cooperative game, shuffle the balloon deck.
 If you are playing a competitive game, then you should skip this step.
   5. Place the balloon deck below the launch zone.
-The balloon deck should be face up and centered on the launch zone.
+In a competitive game, you should spread the balloon cards on the table so that they are all visible throughout the game.

 ![Set up for a four-player game.](set_up_diagram.jpg)

 ## Gameplay
 On your turn, you will perform two actions:
-  1. Advance a balloon.
+  1. If at least one balloon is flying, move a truck.
-  2. If at least one balloon is flying, move a truck.
+  2. Advance a balloon.

-The game ends when all of the balloons are flying or when a truck card has moved past the rightmost column of the tableau.
+The game ends immediately when the lead truck has moved past the rightmost column of the tableau.
+If this occurs on your turn, you do not advance a balloon on that turn because the game ends before you get a chance to do so.

 ### Advance a Balloon
 Throughout the game, each balloon will progress through a series of states: packed, unpacked, inflated, and flying at various altitudes.
 On your turn, you can advance any one balloon of your choice.
 If you cannot advance any of the balloons, then you should skip this step.

 To advance a balloon, you move a balloon from its current state to the next.
   - All balloons begin in the packed state.
 All balloons in the packed state should be in the balloon deck.
-  - To advance a balloon from the packed state to the unpacked state, you should remove it from the balloon deck and place it horizontally on one of the truck cards in the lauch zone.
+  - To advance a balloon from the packed state to the unpacked state, you should remove it from the balloon deck and place it horizontally on one of the truck cards in the launch zone.
 You may not place a balloon on the safety vehicle.
      - In a cooperative game, you may only unpack the first balloon (top card of the balloon deck) which is in the packed state.
      - In a competitive game, you may unpack any balloon which is in the packed state.
-- To advance a balloon from the unpacked state to the inflated state, you should turn it so that it placed vertically on its truck card.
+- To advance a balloon from the unpacked state to the inflated state, you should turn it so that it is placed vertically on its truck card.
 - To advance a balloon from the inflated state to the flying state, you should slide it into the bottom row of the play area directly above its truck card.
 It will then be flying at an altitude of one.
    - Balloons that are flying (at any altitude) may never be orthogonally adjacent to another balloon which is flying.
    - In a cooperative game, balloons that are flying may never be diagonally adjacent to another balloon which is flying and with which it shares a colour.